Developer Guide

 Authenticate via OAuth as required.

-Add the bootstrap rule to your IDE as defined in Quick Start — Add Bootstrap Rule.
+Add the bootstrap rule to your IDE as defined in MCPs Installation — Add Bootstrap Rule.

 4. Test CLI changes